rpt09-orchid/chris-reviews/README.md

 **even more issues**

-I also was getting write timeouts occassionally so had to adjust the `cassandra.yaml` `writeTimeout` setting.
+I also was getting write timeouts occassionally so had to adjust the `/usr/local/etc/cassandra/cassandra.yaml` `write_request_timeout_in_ms` setting.
 I 10x'd it from `20000` to `20000` ms. that fixed this issue.

 I also had drive issues running out of space, because on any creation of a table , cassandra creates data snapshots and backups which turned out to eat up my entire disk and just cause db instability crashing all the time.
 Clearing this out solved it but two nice commands to know were: